embergershared/aks-azfunctions/README.md

     }
     ```

-   > Important Note: The Connection String value must give access to the Service Bus Namespace, not the queue!
+   > Important: The Connection String value must give access to the Service Bus Namespace, not the queue!

 5. Set the Queue Name in the Function code